tvthatsme/performance_article/eng.md

 ### A fight with a shadow

 Do you have a unique project?
 Don't have any competitors?
-You already better them any of them in all possible senses?
+You already are better than any of them in all possible senses?
 It's not an issue.
-You always can compete with the only worthy opponent — yourself.
+You can always compete with the only worthy opponent — yourself.
 Measure each performance metric of your project on each type of page and then make them better by the same 20%.

 ## Synthetic tests

-There are two ways of measuring performance: synthetic, in a controlled environment and RUM (real user measurements) when data being collected from real users in production.
+There are two ways of measuring performance: synthetic, in a controlled environment and RUM (real user measurements) where data is being collected from real users in production.

-We will use synthetic tests and assume that project use GitLab with its build-in CI for project deployment.
+We will use synthetic tests and assume that our project uses GitLab with its build-in CI for project deployment.

 ### Library and its size as a metric